Siphe247/Liverpool-vs-Real-Madrid-UCL-2022-23/README.md

 ## 📌What this project is about:

-This is a project where I tracking key events of the UEFA Champions League game between Liverpool and Real Madrid.
+This is a project where I track key events in the UEFA Champions League game between Liverpool and Real Madrid.
 Although it does not give the full picture of the game, I just wanted to capture the highlights of the game🤏🏾

 The events I focused on were: